mnrafg/softearth/README.md

 An object-oriented PHP library for managing geographical (earth specific) data.

+## The Idea

+The idea behind SoftEarth is that I want to create an object-oriented PHP library for accessing, manipulating and managing geographical data like country, state (province), city and the related properties and attributes like country's currency and all the nested data to each object.<br><br>
+SoftEarth will greatly help any application or website project where the app is interacting with some kind of geographical data the most significant example is a registeration behaviour where in most signup or registeration procedures country or some other kind of SoftEarth data is necessary.

 ## Requirements

 The SoftEarth PHP library has the following requirements: